Shabnam Mausi

-Shabnam "Mausi" Bano (शबनम मौसी) ("Mausi" being Hindi for "Auntie") is an Indian politician and hijra activist.
+Shabnam "Mausi" Bano ("Mausi" being Hindi for "Auntie") is an Indian politician and hijra activist.
 She became the first transgender person to be elected to public office in India, as a Member of the Legislative Assembly.
-She was an elected member of the Madhya Pradesh State Legislative Assembly from 1998 to 2003.
-(Hijras were granted voting rights in 1994 in India.)
+She was an elected member of the Madhya Pradesh State Legislative Assembly from 2000 to 2003, after winning a by-election.

 Early life

 She was born visibly intersex and was given a masculine name.
 Her father, a police superintendent, gave her away shortly after she was born to protect his own social image.

 She attended only two years of primary schooling but learned 12 languages during her travels.
 She is a trained classical dancer, and has played bit roles in films.

 Political career

-Shabnam Mausi was elected from the Sohagpur Assembly constituency in Madhya Pradesh state's Shahdol-Anuppur district.
+Shabnam Mausi was elected in a by-election from the Sohagpur Assembly constituency in Madhya Pradesh state's Shahdol-Anuppur district.
+Hijras were granted voting rights in 1994 in India.
 As a member of the Legislative Assembly, her agenda included fighting corruption, unemployment, poverty, and hunger, as well as speaking out against discrimination against transgender people, hijras, eunuchs, cross-dressers and raising awareness about HIV/AIDS.
+She lost re-election to the Bharatiya Janata Party candidate in the 2003 Madhya Pradesh Legislative Assembly election, placing 11th.